paulknewton/pi-tank-watcher/README.md

 ---
 # The files
-* img - folder containing images for the README
 * README.md	- this file!
-* rainwater-vs-waterfall.matlab - ThingSpeak code to plot water level sensor data against rainfall
+* requirements.txt - python installation dependencies
+* img folder - misc files used in this README and the other Markdown pages on this site
-* lcd - files for displaying info on the Pi LCD screen
+* lcd folder - files for displaying info on the Pi LCD screen
     * create-msg.sh	- UNUSED.
 Script to generate a message for display on the Pi LCD screen.
     * display-tank-msg.py - UNUSED.
 Python script to show a message on the Pi LCD screen.
 Planned for the future for showing the water level on the Pi LCD.
     * lcd_off.py - UNUSED.
 Script to switch off the Pi LCD screen.
 Not used yet.
     * sample-lcd-msg.txt - UNUSED.
 A sample message to show on the LCD screen.
 Used during testing.
-* sensor - files to read water depth from the ultrasound sensor
+* files for logging water-level data from the sensor
-    * dummy_sensor.py - a dummy implementation of the sensor.
-Used for unit testing only.
-    * hcsr04_sensor NO API.py - the only program you need.
+    * tank_watcher.py - the main program you need.
 This takes water measurements via the sensor and logs these to ThingSpeak.
-Needs to be added to include your API keys.
-    * tests_pytest.py - some unit tests written with the PyTest framework.
-    * tests_pyunit.py - some more unit tests written with the built-in Python unit testing framework.
+    * test_tank_watcher.py - PyTest unit tests for the sensor logging
+    * rainwater-vs-waterfall.matlab - ThingSpeak code to plot water level sensor data against rainfall
-* weather - files to log weather data to ThingSpeak
+    * thing_speak.py - wrapper class to log data to an (arbitrary) ThingSpeak channel
+* some generated graphs
+    * GRAPHS.md
+    * plot_waterdepth.py - plot graphs of the water level
+    * fig_avg_daily.png
+    * fig_avg_hourly.png
+    * fig_clean_sensor.png
+    * fig_sensor.png
+    * plot_weather.py - plot graphs of the weather
+    * fig_weather.png
+* files for the sump pump monitor
+    * pump_watcher.py - record pump on/off and log these to ThingSpeak
+    * test_pump.py - PyTest unit tests for the pump monitor
+* files for accuweather
-    * log_accuweather NO API.py	- Script to record weather values and log these to ThingSpeak.
-Needs to be added to include your API keys.
+    * log_accuweather.py - record weather values and log these to ThingSpeak.
     * sample-accuweather.json - A dummy sample of JSON weather data.
 Used to test the weather logging process.
+    * join_sensor_weather.py - unused